Dirt track racing returning to East Tennessee

-KNOXVILLE, Tenn.
-(WVLT) -- NASCAR has made it's return to the track and now dirt track racing is following suit.
+NASCAR has made it's return to the track and now dirt track racing is following suit.

 The Lucas Oil Late Model Dirt Series returns to Smoky Mountain Speedway in Maryville on Saturday, June 13 for the Mountain Moonshine Classic.
 The $15,000 to win the race is expected to draw many top drivers from across the country.